Psychological vs Psychiatric Evaluation And Treatment

 Psychological vs psychiatric evaluation and diagnosis methods

-Prior to treating a patient, a mental health professional must conduct a thorough evaluation.
-There is a vast difference in the way that psychologists and psychiatrists diagnose patients’ mental health challenges, mainly because of the differences in their education and training.
+A mental health professional must conduct a thorough evaluation before treating a patient.
+There may be a vast difference in the way that psychologists and psychiatrists diagnose patients’ mental health challenges, mainly because of the differences in their education and training.
 Based on their studies, a psychiatrist often looks for physical symptoms or chemical explanations, while a psychologist may look for social or personal explanations.

 The differences in a psychiatric and psychological evaluation are particularly evident in the diagnostic tools each professional can utilize.
 Psychiatrists are medical doctors who can draw upon diagnostics tests, including medical laboratory tests and computerized tomography (CT) scans.
 A psychiatrist can also perform a physical exam as part of a comprehensive evaluation.
 In order to specifically label a psychological condition, psychiatrists rely on the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Within this manual are descriptions of the various mental disorders and the criteria used to diagnose each psychological illness.